 Almaty was under Soviet rules for almost 70 years.
 It shows in the characteristically intimidating buildings and metro stations.
 I wouldn’t be surprised if the local metro network was an extension of the one in Russia.
 They’re so similar, and you never know with all these Soviet conspiracy theories.
-All those frescos, murals, statues a mirror image of the ones in underground Moscow.
-Some secret emergency escape plan for the government officials?
+All those frescos, murals, and statues: they look like a mirror image of the ones in the Moscow underground.
+Maybe they form part of a secret emergency escape plan for Russian government officials?
 We might be onto something here.
 There are many examples of similar architecture in Almaty.
 The old Presidential Palace, the Opera House or even the central train station has the distinct Eastern Block ugliness slapped all over them.
 Things are changing and the shy face of a new age is slowly peeking out.
 First President's Park is such a site, classical columns mixed with illuminated modern fountains.
-It quickly became the favorite spot for locals and visitors.
+It quickly became the favourite spot for locals and visitors.